OMJO-MOJO/Discord.js-Menu-Roles/README.md

 ## ⚙ - Configuration

-Rename `.env.example` to `.env` and fill out all the required values.
+Fill out all the values.

 ```
 # Your Bot's token/secret